raininglemons/red-badger-test/README.md

 which should be simple enough to add new commands to.
 Thought about adding a dictionary of commands to the functions for executing them but thought in this size of a script going that far would be a bit of over-engineering.
-* `The maximum value for any coordinate is 50.` Wasn't sure whether this was a restriction and the world should be capped at 50 x 50.
+* `The maximum value for any coordinate is 50.` ~~Wasn't sure whether this was a restriction and the world should be capped at 50 x 50.
 Or this was more to help in developing to suggest that we wouldn't need to account for a grid greater than this size.
 Allowed for an infinite size of grid.
-In practice would have gone to requestor to clarify.
+In practice would have gone to requestor to clarify.~~ Changed to disallow grid's greater than 50.
+With hindsight, this is what was required.

 ## How to run